Home | Community | FAQ | Issues | Twitter | Edit documents

 • SMTP_GLOBAL_SENDER

 parameters in the sytem_vars.php.inc.
 At least the SMTP_GLOBAL_HOST should be set if you want to use global parameters.
-The local params override the globals always.
+The local parameters override the globals always.

 Docker maintenance